NicholasAntoniadesEngineer/Technical-Assessment/other_example_code/algorithm_development/README.md

 # Overview

-This repository contains example code for patch position calculations and unit tests for verifying the correctness of the algorithms implemented.
+This repository contains example code for calculating the patch position for a 16 by 16 nphased array antenna module.
+It includes the calculations and unit tests for verifying the correctness of the algorithms implemented.

 Initially, there is a Python prototype script (`patch_translation_rotation_prototype.py`) that demonstrates the translation and rotation of patches in a matrix.